ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-quick/index.md

 <api-documentation source='grid-properties/properties.json' section='filter' names='["cacheQuickFilter"]'></api-documentation>

 When the cache is enabled, a 'quick filter text' is generated for each node by concatenating all the values for each column.
 For example, a table with columns of "Employee Name" and "Job" could have a row with quick filter text of `'NIALL CROSBY\nCOFFEE MAKER'`.
 The grid then performs a simple string search, so if you search for `'Niall'`, it will find our example text.
-Joining all the column's values into one string gives a huge performance boost.
+Joining all the column's values into one string gives a performance boost.
 The values are joined after the quick filter is requested for the first time and stored in the `rowNode` - the original data that you provide is not changed.

 ## Reset Cache Text